-Can only U.S. citizens get life insurance.
+Is there life insurance for non-U.S. citizens?
 For the surprising answer, read on.

 Here’s a question we’re asked every once in a while here at AccuQuote: “Can I get life insurance if I am not a U.S. citizen?”

 A non-resident can potentially be approved for a “best class offer,” but the offer will come with certain stipulations attached.
-Here’s a few pieces of information that you will have to provide when you’re applying for life insurance as a non-U.S. resident:
+Here are a few pieces of information that you will have to provide when you’re applying for life insurance as a non-U.S. resident:

 1) Date of birth